Zp1021/SBA-319/README.md

     POST /api/items
     POST /api/networks

 Post allows users to write data to the database.
-Some example data is as follows
+Some example data is as follows (Use only the curly brackets and their contents when testing)

 Characters:
 {